DLASTHR: Babylon cafe shooting

-2006

 Youmaran police chase & arrest

-On February 14, 2006, law enforcement officers identified Youmaran at a residence in Woodcroft, Sydney, which was under police surveillance.
-At approximately 6:15 p.m., Youmaran entered the passenger seat of a green Mercedes-Benz.
-Authorities initiated a high-speed pursuit, with speeds reaching 200 km/h on the M2 and M7 motorways.
-However, the chase was ultimately called off due to safety concerns.
+On 14 February 2006, police identified Youmaran at a residence in Woodcroft, Sydney, which was under police surveillance.
+At about 6:15 p.m., Youmaran entered the passenger seat of a green Mercedes-Benz.
+Police then began a high-speed pursuit, with the vehicle reaching speeds of up to 200 km/h on the M2 and M7 motorways.
+The pursuit was later abandoned due to safety concerns.

-The day following the pursuit, a 24-year-old male suspected of involvement was apprehended and taken to Green Valley Police Station for interrogation.
-Shortly thereafter, detectives impounded the Mercedes-Benz from a residence in Cecil Hills, which was believed to be the vehicle used in the pursuit.
-Forensic examinations were then conducted on the vehicle.
+The following day, a 24-year-old man suspected of involvement was arrested and taken to Green Valley Police Station for questioning.
+Detectives later impounded the Mercedes-Benz from a residence in Cecil Hills, believing it to be the vehicle involved in the pursuit.
+The vehicle was subsequently subjected to forensic examination.

-In June 2006, Raymon Youmaran was arrested at Mount Pritchard, following a series of police raids on homes in Sydney's western suburbs.
-He had been in hiding for four years.
-Police seized 3000 illegal methamphetamine tablets, with a street value of $1.2 million.
-Seven other high ranking gang members including Linard Shamouil were also arrested.
-In 2008 Youmaran pleaded guilty to the murder of Debaz and received a minimum of 17 years in jail.
+In June 2006, Youmaran was arrested in Mount Pritchard during a series of coordinated police raids across Sydney’s western suburbs.
+He had reportedly spent almost four years in hiding before his arrest.
+Seven other alleged gang members, including Linard Shamouil, were also arrested.
+Steven David of Hinchinbrook and Allan Dennis Pena of Mount Pritchard were arrested during the operation and charged with supplying 3,000 methylamphetamine tablets, with an estimated street value of $1.2 million.
+Both men were remanded in custody to appear at Liverpool Local Court.

+During Youmaran’s first court appearance, he was handcuffed and guarded by six police officers.
+A heated exchange took place between Youmaran and Mr Debaz’s father, with Debaz’s father and several relatives shouting abuse at him.
+Police and detectives from the Middle Eastern Organised Crime Squad intervened and removed both parties from the courtroom on the orders of the magistrate.

+Youmaran later pleaded guilty to the murder of Debaz.
+He made full admissions to police concerning his involvement in the shooting and did not retract his confession.
+He acknowledged that Debaz was unarmed and lying on the ground at the time of the shooting.
+In June 2008, Youmaran was sentenced to a minimum of 17 years’ imprisonment.

+Prison release
-Youmaran was released from prison on parole on September 30, 2023.
-During his parole, he will still need to complete his sentences for supplying a large commercial quantity of a prohibited drug and participating in the supply of a commercial quantity of a prohibited drug.
-The last of these sentences is set to end in August 2026.

-As part of his parole conditions, he is prohibited from using illegal drugs, possessing any prohibited weapons, or contacting his co-offenders, victims, or their families.
+Youmaran was released on parole on 30 September 2023.
+He remained subject to sentences for supplying a large commercial quantity of a prohibited drug and taking part in the supply of a commercial quantity of a prohibited drug.
+The latter sentence is due to expire in August 2026.
+His parole conditions prohibit him from using illegal drugs, possessing prohibited weapons, or contacting his co-offenders, victims, or their families.